birdLark/birdLark.github.io/faq/faq.md

 **FAQ 12.** The default JDK of my Spark cluster is JDK7.
 After I install JDK8, how can I specify the

-SeaTunnel starts with JDK8?
+LarkMidTable starts with JDK8?

-In SeaTunnel's config file, specify the following configuration:
+In LarkMidTable's config file, specify the following configuration:

 ```shell
 spark {